A quick guide to executing custom mac scripts via MDM

 Scripts are basically built of a sequence of statements, each of which states what action is to do further.
 The scripts might also contain some conditions under which the action is to be executed.
 Each of these statements will be interpreted by the host, and the necessary actions will be taken.
 Sometimes, larger scripts will be broken into components or modules to make them understandable.

 The format, structure and flow of scripts may vary according to the language being used.
-So, instead of digging too deeper into the scripting concepts and terminology, capturing some first impressions of the common scripting languages would go a long way in an attempt to scripting the boring stuff.
+So, instead of digging too deeper into the scripting concepts and terminology, capturing some first impressions of the common scripting languages would go a long way in an attempt to learning the art of scripting the boring stuff.

 Scripting languages are computer languages that are interpreted rather than compiled, where instructions are processed while in motion.
 Scripting languages are uncomplicated (as they don’t require a steep learning curve) yet perfect (as they can fulfill any piece of work).
 Most scripting languages are so simple that the code can be edited and re-executed with ease.

 Windows come with in-built support for multiple scripting languages though some are widely used than others.
 Learning even a single scripting language is worth the effort.
 Anyhow, here, we’ll be focusing only on two, namely the Batch and PowerShell that look like the top contenders.
 Surely, there are some others like VBscript along the way, but for the most part, Batch and PowerShell were the mainstays.
-Pardon me if you have an entirely different set of scripting languages to consider!
+Pardon me if you have an entirely different set of languages under consideration!

 Batch is a very old scripting language whose birth dates back to the days of MS-DOS.
 It is not commonly used as a programming language but has great importance in the Windows environment.
 The series of commands are stored in a plain text file called a batch file and are executed by the Command Prompt that assumes both the role of an interpreter and a run time environment.
 Batch files are stored either using a .bat or .cmd extension.